Did you know that the holidays are the perfect time to develop a gift PR guide?

 11) Check back with editors

-If you’re using a PR tool such as Pressfarm’s outreach tool, you’ll also be able to see who opened your first email, allowing you to send a quick follow-up to share more information and gauge interest.
+If you’re using a PR tool such as Pressfarm’s outreach tool, you’ll also be able to see who opened your first email.
+This allows you to send a quick follow-up to share more information and gauge interest.

 Leverage successful holiday gift guide pitches